top of page

 The fifth condition is the ongoing persecution of the true worshippers of God.

-Luke 21:22 says "these be the days of vengeance", but vengeance on which people?
-Rev 6:10, quoted above, says "on those who dwell on the earth".
-The earth in prophecy refers to the land of Israel.
-The Jews instigated Christ's death and persecuted the Church, as shown in the book of Acts which records the killing of the deacon Stephen and the apostle James.
-It states that severe persecution broke out against the Church at that time, beginning in Jerusalem (Acts 8:1).
-Mark 13:9 adds that "they shall deliver you up to councils, and you shall be beaten in the synagogues".
-Clearly this refers to an initial Jewish persecution of the Church.
+In New Testament times the Jews instigated Christ's death and persecuted the early Church.
+The book of Acts records the killing of the deacon Stephen at their hands (Acts 7:59-60).
+The apostle James was then killed by the Romans who, seeing it pleased the Jews, also arrested Peter and imprisoned him (Acts 12:1-4).
+Acts 8:1 states that severe persecution broke out against the Church at that time, beginning in Jerusalem.
+In Mark 13:9 Christ predicts that "they shall deliver you up to councils, and you shall be beaten in the synagogues".
+Clearly this refers to Jewish persecution of the Church.

-Prior to Christ's time this same mindset already existed, as testified in Luke 13:34 where Christ states "O Jerusalem, Jerusalem, the one who kills the prophets and stones those who are sent to her".
-Those who brought God's reprimand were never popular.
+Prior to Christ's time this same mindset had already existed, as testified in Luke 13:34 where Christ laments "O Jerusalem, Jerusalem, the one who kills the prophets and stones those who are sent to her".
+Those who brought God's reprimand were never popular, and in many cases were martyred (Heb 11).

-In the almost two millennia after the Romans destroyed the Jewish nation, the persecution of true believers was meted out mostly by Beast powers in the areas they controlled, including the Holy Land.
+For almost two millennia after the Romans destroyed the Jewish nation, the persecution of true Christians was meted out mostly by Beast powers in the areas they controlled, including the "earth" i.e. the Holy Land.
+For an account of God's vengeance on these powers see the page "THE REAL SEVEN PLAGUES'.
+As the lives of the Beast powers have been "prolonged for a season and a time" (Dan 7:12), persecution carried out by them persists to this day in many parts of the world.

-Rev 6:12 I looked when He opened the sixth seal, and behold, there was a great earthquake (the commencement of the "great tribulation" of the final seven years of the Seventy Week Prophecy, resulting in the destruction of Jerusalem in 70AD); and the sun became black as sackcloth of hair (God's protection was removed from Israel and it was attacked by multiple Roman armies), and the moon became like blood (the Jewish nation met a violent demise).
+Revelation 6:12 I looked when He opened the sixth seal, and behold, there was a great earthquake (the 67-73AD war); and the sun became black as sackcloth of hair (the Jewish nation was eclipsed, as God's light was withdrawn from them), and the moon became like blood (the Jewish people enduring severe punishment).

-13 And the stars of heaven fell to the earth (the Jews were defeated and cast down), as a fig tree drops its late figs when it is shaken by a mighty wind (Israel is typified by a fig tree – see below).
+13 And the stars of heaven (Jerusalem) fell to the earth (the Jews were defeated, and nationhood was taken from them), as a fig tree drops its late figs when it is shaken by a mighty wind (Israel is typified as a fig tree - Lk 21:29-30).

-14 Then the sky receded as a scroll when it is rolled up, and every mountain and island (the people of God, located in the midst of the seas of Gentiles) was moved out of its place (the surviving Jews saw their lives turned upside down, with many removed from their nation and sold into slavery).
+14 Then the sky (lit. "heaven") receded as a scroll when it is rolled up (Jerusalem was destroyed), and every mountain and island (the Jews, living in the midst of Gentiles) was moved out of its place (the Jews driven from their homeland, becoming a stateless people, scattered among the nations, "until the times of the Gentiles are fulfilled").

-15 And the kings of the earth, the great men, the rich men, the commanders, the mighty men, every slave and every free man, hid themselves in the caves and in the rocks of the mountains (the Jews became a stateless people, scattered among the nations),
+15 And the kings of the earth, the great men, the rich men, the commanders, the mighty men, every slave and every free man, hid themselves in the caves and in the rocks of the mountains,

-16 and said to the mountains and rocks, “Fall on us and hide us from the face of Him who sits on the throne and from the wrath of the Lamb! ("Then they will begin to say to the mountains, “Fall on us!” and to the hills, “Cover us!” (the time Christ is referring to here, the 70AD destruction, was just the beginning of this sorrow)" Lk 23:28-30).
+16 and said to the mountains and rocks, “Fall on us and hide us from the face of Him who sits on the throne and from the wrath of the Lamb!
+(Christ, the Lamb of God, whose sacrifice was rejected by the Jews)

-17 For the great day of His wrath has come (and would continue for a long period), and who is able to stand?”
+17 For the great day of His wrath has come (the Jewish-Roman War of 67-73AD), and who is able to stand?”

-"And they will fall by the edge of the sword, and be led away captive into all nations.
-And Jerusalem will be trampled by Gentiles until the times of the Gentiles are fulfilled" (and, as a consequence, the Jews dispersed among the nations would be persecuted for this same period of time) (Luke 21:24).
+"And they will fall by the edge of the sword, and be led away captive into all nations" (Luke 21:24).

 The sixth condition is the ongoing punishment of the Jews.

-Underlined text identifies the sealsMy annotations and additional Scriptures are in gold.
+Underlined text identifies the sealsMy annotations and additional Scriptures are in (brackets).

 Luke 21:5 Then, as some spoke of the temple, how it was adorned with beautiful stones and donations, He said,